Ellwood Primary School

 The Local Authority uses information about pupils to carry out specific functions for which it is responsible, such as the assessment of any special educational needs the pupil may have e.g. EHCP (educational health care plan).
 It also helps the LA determine funding for schools and the necessary support pupils may need.

-The Qualifications and Curriculum Authority uses information about pupils to administer the National Curriculum tests and assessments for Key Stages 1 to 3.
+The Qualifications and Curriculum Authority uses information about pupils to administer the National Curriculum tests and assessments for Key Stages 1 and 2.
 The results of these are passed on to the Department for Education in order for it to compile statistics on trends and patterns in levels of achievement.
 The QCA uses the information to evaluate the effectiveness of the National Curriculum and the associated assessment arrangements, and to ensure that these are continually improved.

 The Department for Education uses information about pupils for statistical purposes, to evaluate and develop education policy and to monitor the performance of the education service as a whole.
 The statistics (including those based on information provided by the QCA) are used in such a way that individual pupils cannot be identified from them.
 Sometimes information may be shared with other Government departments or agencies strictly for statistical or research purposes only.